Email:

 A student's school and resident school district is based on where the student resides.
 In some circumstances, a family may ask to transfer their student to a school outside of their resident district.
 This is called a nonresident student transfer.
 You may also hear it referred to as an out-of-district transfer, interdistrict transfer, choice transfer, variance, waiver, or school choice.

-EXAMPLE: Sarah lives within the boundaries of the Green School District.
+For Example: Sarah lives within the boundaries of the Green School District.
 Due to certain life circumstances, Sarah wants to attend a school within the Blue School District.
 In order for Sarah to attend school in the Blue School District, both the Green School District and the Blue School District must approve the transfer.

 Online Choice Transfer Request Portal